edyesed/aws_advent_2015/README.md

 # aws_advent_2016

 ## Intro
-This article will introduce you to creating serverless PubSub microservices by building a simple Slackbased word counting service.
+This article will introduce you to creating serverless PubSub microservices by building a simple Slack based word counting service.

 ## Lambda Overview